jolilj/el2425_bitcraze/README.md

 ### Step 5

-Stop hovering by pressing any key in the terminal where the fly.py script is running.
+Stop hovering by pressing `Enter` in the terminal where the fly.py script is running.

 ### Trajectory plotting
 The reference trajectory and the corresponding crazyflie trajectory is plotted in RViz.
 The crazyflie trajectory is plotted once a target position has been set (by calling `/set_target_position`).